solidi/learning-notes/mentoring/writing-ideas.md

 1. Becoming a tech lead.
 2. Meta becomes more important.
+3. User experience with fans.
-3. Python's EOL.
+4. Python's EOL.
-4. Naming projects.
+5. Naming projects.
-5. Document as IOC.
+6. Document as IOC.
-6. Miscommunication in writing.
+7. Miscommunication in writing.
-7. Finishing things.
+8. Finishing things.
-8. How to write blogs (diagram).
+9. How to write blogs (diagram).